Herbaceous-flatfish820/crypto-data-manager/README.md

 🤝 Contributing

 Contributions are heavily encouraged!
 If you want to integrate new exchange sources, optimize SQLite write speeds, or implement interactive charts (Matplotlib/Plotly integration), feel free to fork the repository, open an issue, or submit a Pull Request.

+## 📄 License

+This project is licensed under the **GNU General Public License v3.0 (GPLv3)** — see the [LICENSE](LICENSE) file for details.

+This guarantees that the software remains free and open-source forever.
+Anyone modifying or distributing this software or its derivative works is strictly required to share their source code under the same GPLv3 license.